theKashey/rewiremock/README.md

 This is only possible via babel plugin, and without it this code will be executed without any sence, as long mocking will be configured after the files required.

+### Limitations
+- This babel plugin __does not work__ if "modules" are not handled by babel.
+Ie in case of webpack harmony imports.
+- Other babel plugins, including JSX, does not work inside webpack _hoisted_ code.

 1. Add `rewiremock/babel` into plugin section in `.babelrc`
 ```js
 // .babelrc